 These lay the foundation for the progressions to come.

 - Pull yourself up until your upper chest is level with the bar.

 - Keep your chest puffed out, elbows pulled down and back, and focus on squeezing the shoulder blades together hard.
 Now hold it right there.

-Iso holds are great because they force you to recruit the proper muscles.
+Iso holds force you to recruit the proper muscles.
 If you don't actively retract your scapulae and try to rely on your arms to do the work, you won't last long.
 They'll also help strengthen the lower traps and rhomboids, which can assist with posture and ward off shoulder issues.

-I recommend doing these with a pronated "false" grip (an overhand grip with the thumbs draped over the top of the bar).
-While both variations work the lats, research has shown significantly higher EMG activation in the lower traps during pull-ups as opposed to chin-ups, which emphasize the biceps.
-Using a false grip helps take the elbow flexors out of the equation so the back can bear the brunt of the work.
+Research has shown significantly higher EMG activation in the lower traps during pull-ups as opposed to chin-ups, which emphasize the biceps.
+And using a false grip helps take the elbow flexors out of the equation so the back can bear the brunt of the work.

 Try adding a 30-45 second hold at the end of your regular pull-up workout.
 Once you reach 45 seconds, add weight.

-Here we literally take the arms out of the pull up.
+This literally takes the arms out of the pull-up.
 You'll need a pair of ab straps, typically used for hanging leg raises.

-- Get into the same starting position as you would for leg raises, with your upper arms in the straps and your legs hanging straight down (I prefer to cross them to prevent leg swing).
+- Get into the same starting position as you would for leg raises, with your upper arms in the straps and your legs hanging straight down.
+Cross them to prevent leg swing.

 - Make sure the straps are flush against the top of the triceps, almost into the armpits.